nitad54448/Patterson/README.md

 ## How to Start

-To start the program, you can go [here](https://[your-github-username].github.io/[repository-name]/Patterson.html).
-(Please replace the placeholder with the actual URL).
+To start the program, you can go [here](https://nitad54448.github.io/Patterson/Patterson.html).

 ## Table of Contents